 This recipe for Soda Bread comes from my Mum and is a firm favourite with everyone in the family.
 Although she makes it by eye, so no weighing scales are involved, I have given all the measurements.
 It is so quick and easy to make that you will wonder why you ever bought bread!
-Serve it with just butter or butter and jam or add a twist with smoked salmon and cream cheese.

-Ingredients for Soda Bread
+Traditional Soda Bread Recipe

 - 1 level teaspoon bread soda